MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 ---

 # Pluralsight training benefits in Visual Studio subscriptions
 Advance your skills with expert-authored courses, learning paths, adaptive skill measurement, and more!
-Depending on which Visual Studio subscription or program membership you have, you may be eligible for up to six months of free, unlimited access to the entire Pluralsight catalog.
+You may be eligible for up to six months of free, unlimited access to the entire Pluralsight catalog depending on which Visual Studio subscription you have.

 The table below details what Pluralsight subscription benefits are available to each Visual Studio subscription type.
 Some subscribers will also be able to take advantage of limited courses after their full catalog access subscription expires.
 Pluralsight will guide you through that process when your full catalog subscription expires.

- Depending on the type of subscription they have, not all subscribers who have previously used a Pluralsight subscription provided through a Visual Studio subscription will be able to redeem new Pluralsight benefit offers.
-If you are not eligible to redeem additional Pluralsight training benefits, you'll receive a notification when you attempt to activate the benefit on the Pluralsight website.
+Not all subscribers who have previously used a Pluralsight subscription provided through a Visual Studio subscription will be able to redeem new Pluralsight benefit offers.
+If you are not eligible to redeem more Pluralsight training benefits, you'll receive a notification when you attempt to activate the benefit on the Pluralsight website.

 ## Activation steps
 1. To activate your subscription, connect to [https://my.visualstudio.com/benefits](https://my.visualstudio.com/benefits?wt.mc_id=o~msft~docs) and click on the **Activate** link on the Pluralsight benefit tile.
 To narrow the list of tiles displayed, you can choose a group filter.
 Pluralsight is located in the Professional Development benefits group.